Book Marketing

 This means an ARC has to be in almost final shape.
 You can send it without illustrations and book cover design, but the text of an advance reader copy needs to be edited and handled properly before sending it out.

-How to Get Advance Reader Copy Reviews
+How to Get ARC Readers

 Here are a few common methods to build an ARC team as an author.

-1. Build an Email List
+1. Build an email list

 An email newsletter is one of the most important pieces in an author's toolkit.
-There are plenty of inexpensive newsletter providers out there, such as Mad Mimi, Mailchimp (which, btw, is free for up to 2,500 subscribers), and Aweber

 Once you have a sign-up link to your newsletter, place it everywhere.
 Add it to your book’s front matter, back matter, author website, social media handles, etc.